cornerstone-consulting/INFIODocs/infio-docs.md

 **Purpose:**
 - This deployment is necessary if your **VPC landing zone** does not support **EC2 instances hosted in a private subnet** to connect with AWS services.
 The provided **CloudFormation template** creates a secure environment for the INFIO assessment tool within an AWS VPC.
 It establishes **VPC endpoints** for **S3**, **Secrets Manager**, and **KMS** services, enabling secure access from the INFIO EC2 instance.

+> Note: Configuring VPC Endpoints for these services is optional.
+If your INFIO EC2 instance already has direct access to these services through existing network configurations, you may skip this step.

 **Prerequisites:**
 - Verify network connectivity or consult your **cloud network administrator** before proceeding.